moov-io/ach/docs/custom-validation.md

 // UnequalServiceClassCode skips equality checks for the ServiceClassCode in each pair of BatchHeader
 // and BatchControl records.
 UnequalServiceClassCode bool `json:"unequalServiceClassCode"`

+// AllowUnorderedBatchNumebrs allows a file to be read with unordered batch numbers.
+AllowUnorderedBatchNumbers bool `json:"allowUnorderedBatchNumbers"`
 ```

 ### File Header